allspan/allspan/docs/arch.md

 * someone is watching and storing all connection metadata on internet and other public networks
 * democracy and freedom maybe won't last

+## Goals

-## Differences to related solutions
+## Differences to related _open_ solutions
 * [Camlistore's design](https://github.com/camlistore/camlistore/blob/master/doc/arch.md) gives you a server or service-based storage solution to last a lifetime, with considerations for not complicating future data arhealogy.
 Do read it's full [raison d'ètre](https://github.com/camlistore/camlistore/blob/master/doc/overview.md)
 * [Upspin](http://upspin.io) is a global naming solution for files and users, meant to be usable across online services and walled garden social platforms.
 * [Hashbackup](http://www.hashbackup.com/home/features) is Dropbox minus the sharing, and likely feature completed.
+* (Diaspora*)[https://wiki.diasporafoundation.org/Architecture_overview] is a good data transport, but routing is federated.
+Profile, sharing etc was _initially_ designed very close to something Allspan could be built on top of.
+It ticks many boxes, but requires trusted system operators.

 ## Useful technologies
 - signed, traceable chain of claims, built like https://help.github.com/articles/signing-commits-with-gpg/